 - FRRR eNews: keeps you abreast of upcoming grant programs, as well as shares best practice from other community groups.

 - FRRR's social media sites: Twitter, Facebook and LinkedIn.
 Follow us to learn about funding opportunities from other organisations, as well as our activities.

-If you can't find the support you need on these pages, FRRR's friendly team will be very happy to chat to you about your project or community challenge.
-You can reach us on 1800 070 020 or by emailing email@example.com.
+If you can't find the support you need on these pages, FRRR's friendly team will be very happy to chat with you about your project or community challenge.
+You can reach us at 1800 070 020 or by emailing firstname.lastname@example.org.

 "When the community is responsible for the upkeep of their community hall, it becomes quite a financial burden at times.
 It is very difficult to obtain funding for projects for these halls as they are seen as a poor investment.

 Without organisations such as FRRR offering these grants, I doubt it would be possible for community groups to be able to continue the upkeep of these halls to a standard that is safe for everyone to use.
 I found through my research that FRRR is really the only organisation that supports grants for historical halls.
 Your process to apply for grants is easy and very simple to follow.